 You can do this easily by being observant of their tone of voice and their mood.
 Be professional and do not interrupt the customer as they speak.
 By not interrupting them, you will show that you're genuinely listening to and showing an interest in what they have to say.
 Once they are done speaking, try to address everything that they have said.
 Use the following four steps to exceed your customers' expectations.

 None of us want to feel like just a number to a corporation.
-Consider trying one of the ways we make our customers feel valued.
+Consider trying one of the ways we make our customers feel valued: